nginxinc/nginx-ingress-workshops/OSS/labs/lab2/readme.md

    ![kubectl describe](media/kubectl_describe.png)

-## Check the Nginx Stub Status Page
+## Check the NGINX Stub Status Page

 1. Using Kubernetes [port-forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/), see if stub status is running on port `9000`.
 Using the VScode terminal pane, run the following `kubectl port-forward` command: